Zelivka River Basin, Czech Republic

 Location

-The River Želivka basin is situated in Central Bohemia and covers an area of ~1200 km2. Švihov reservoir (309 million of m3), located ~70km south-east of Prague is the most important reservoir within CZE and also biggest in CEE region.
-The reservoir supplies drinking water to the entire Prague agglomeration, and it is a strategic source of water for CZE.
-For this reason, water quality protection needs to be given special attention.
+The River Želivka basin is situated in Central Bohemia and Highlands Region in the Czech Republic.
+It covers an area of ~1200 km2, of which the area of the Švihov reservoir (309 millions of m3), located ~70km south-east of Prague, is the most important reservoir within Czech Republic and biggest in Central and Eastern Europe.

 Description

-Želivka River basin has an hilly landscape (315-765 m a.s.l.) with three major land use types: arable land: 51%, forests: 30% and green areas: 16%.
-Town Pelhřimov (~16 000 inh.) with several smaller towns are main inhabited areas within the basin. Želivka basin is formed by crystalline bedrock with only minor local groundwater bodies, covered mostly by cambisols.
+Želivka River basin has an hilly landscape (315-765 m a.s.l.) with three major land use types: arable land (51%), forests (30%) and green areas (16%).
+Town Pelhřimov (~16 000 inh.) with several smaller towns are the main inhabited areas within the basin. Želivka basin is formed by crystalline bedrock with only minor local groundwater bodies, covered mostly by cambisols.
 At present, 54% of the catchment area is used for agriculture, with majority as arable land.
+Within the basin, there are 136 water bodies, the largest of these is the Svihov water reservoir,which supplies drinking water to the capital city of Prague, the Central Bohemian Region, and parts of the South Bohemian and Vysocina Regions.
+For this reason, it is a strategic source of water for Czech Republic and water quality protection needs to be given special attention.

 Specific features